• Skip to primary navigation

 Rosolje: Estonian Beet and Potato Salad

-Rosolje is a popular Estonian party food - a delicious beet and potato salad, explosively crimson in color.
-It's a perfect side dish for your next party, picnic or barbecue.
+Rosolje is a beloved Estonian party food, popular for Christmas, Easter, and other festive occasions.
+This delicious beet and potato salad, explosively crimson in color, also makes a great side dish for any party, picnic or barbecue.

 White serving bowl filled with bright pink potato and beet salad, with sliced hard boiled eggs around the edges